-You’ve heard of snowboard superstar Shaun White and professional alpine skier Lindsey Vonn, but with over 242 American athletes competing in this year’s Winter Olympics in PyeongChang, South Korea, there are a handful of other athletes who deserve equal recognition.
+You’ve heard of snowboard superstar Shaun White and professional alpine skier Lindsey Vonn, but with over 242 American athletes competing in the 2018 Winter Olympics in PyeongChang, South Korea, there are a handful of other athletes who deserve equal recognition.

 Lowell Bailey – Biathlon

 He may have made his Olympic debut in 2006, but Bailey is hoping to medal in PyeongChang as part of the United States biathlon team.
 Growing up in the site of the 1980 Olympic Games—Lake Placid, New York—he was surrounded by everything Olympic related.
 Post-world championships, many in the sport were under the impression Lowell was ready to retire, but fate had other plans.
 Lowell heads to South Korea with his family and high hopes, but is determined to enjoy this experience and not let the pressure of winning at his last games get to him.

 Chloe Kim – Snowboarding

 When she was just 16, Chloe Kim had already won three medals as a snowboarder in the X Games.
 Now at 17, she’s ready for her Olympic debut.
 A favorite to win gold, Kim has been called a prodigy by snowboarding fans both young and old.
 She even qualified for the Sochi games (at just 13), but was too young to actually compete.
 Snowboarding veteran, Kelly Clark, says that Kim’s work ethic is unrivaled.
 Be sure to tune into the halfpipe qualifiers to see this breakout star wow viewers around the world.

 Nathan Chen – Figure Skating